Mansi-Tiwari/moviehub/README.md

 ## Feedback and Support

-If you have any feedback, suggestions, or encounter any issues while using MovieHub, please feel free to contact us at [moviehub-support@example.com](mailto:moviehub-support@example.com).
-We appreciate your feedback and will strive to provide the best possible support.
+If you have any feedback, suggestions, or issues regarding the GameZone website, please feel free to open an issue in the GitHub repository.
+We appreciate your input and will do our best to address any concerns.

 ## License